-A balloon ride in Yangon with Mingalarbar Balloon costs just $22; where as the price in Bagan is $300.
+A balloon ride in Yangon with Mingalarbar Balloon costs just $22; whereas the price in Bagan is $300.
 Please note – this is not a hot air balloon ride but it is a tethered helium balloon that goes up and down so that you can enjoy the panoramic views.

 While you’re up there, you will see the majestic Shwedagon Pagoda that seems to be physically ruling over the city with many lakes and gardens around it.
-You will also see Kandawgyi Lake’s golden Karaweik, Yangon River and the downtown Yangon’s colonial architecture.
+You will also see Kandawgyi Lake’s golden Karaweik, the Yangon River and downtown Yangon’s colonial architecture.

 If you’re visiting Yangon for a short time, then this is perhaps one of the best ways to see the city.
 If you’re lucky and plan it well, you will also witness one of the most spectacular sunsets that Yangon has to offer.